chrisckwong821/merkleNFTOffer/README.md

 ### Problem

-There is not yet a way for a bidder to bid for a specific list of NFT within a collection, they can only make collection offer; or individual offer.
+There is not yet a way for a bidder to bid for a specific list of NFT within a collection, so far they can only make collection offer; or individual offer in most NFT marketplaces

 ### Solution